A dark day

 If these House Republicans were fearful of a primary challenge, their desire for reelection mattered more to them than providing leadership.
 If they were hoping to curry favor with Trump, they put career advancement over the Constitution.
 If ideological beliefs explain their vote, those beliefs blinded them to the facts on the ground.

 Thankfully, Republicans in the Senate proved to be more statesmanlike.
 Mitch McConnell (R-KY) made clear that there was no evidence of fraud and that Biden was elected president.
-A dozen Republican Senators had been planning to contest the electoral votes of at least three states, but many of them backed off, realizing that the events of the afternoon had changed the terms of the debate.
+A dozen Republican Senators had been planning to contest the electoral votes of at least three states, but many of them backed off, realizing that the events of the afternoon had altered the terms of the debate.
 Just six voted against the votes in Arizona and only seven against the Pennsylvania votes, and an effort by Representative Jody Hice to challenge the outcome in his own (!) state of Georgia was aborted when one Senator withdrew support for Hice’s challenge.

 Yet the fact that so many congressional Republicans would still give credence to the baseless charges of a conspiracy-minded president backed by violent terrorists does not bode well for the future.
 If those lawmakers worry more about getting reelected, or about staying loyal to their party or their beliefs, than about factual evidence, the independence of the legislature, and even their own physical safety, then Congress – and our democracy – is in serious trouble.